mknx/smarthome/plugins/asterisk/index.md

 # Log

-This plugin provides one logfile `sh.ast.log`.
-In the Visu you could show it with:
+This plugin provides a logfile `sh.ast.log`.
+It can be shown in the Visu by:
 `<ul data-log="Asterisk-Incoming" data-max="5" data-filter="true" data-role="listview" data-inset="true"></ul>`.